ctkjose/moi3d/doc_api.md

 ## Modal Dialog

-You can present your HTML content in a blocking mode by using `moiWindow.doModal()`.
+You can present your HTML content and wait for the content to be dismissed using `moiWindow.doModal()`.

 The function `doModal()` will block the execution of the code until a corresponding call to `moiWindow.endDialog(anyReturnValue)` is called.

 Use `moiWindow.endDialog(anyReturnValue)` to close the current MoiHTMLWindow.
-Pass the return value (use -1 to indicate dialog was canceled) in anyReturnValue.
+Pass the return value in anyReturnValue (use -1 to indicate dialog was canceled).

 The return value will be returned by `aValue = moiWindow.doModal()`.

-To reasearch...
+To research...

 ```js
 var aBool = moiWindow.canChangeMaximizedSize();